ejcx/passgo/README.md

 Syncing a plaintext public key that is used for encrypting new site data to a remote server is risky if the remote server is malicious.
 Because of this, an HMAC of your public key is calculated with a separate key than your symmetric master key, based on your master password and a separate 32 byte salt.

 ## Threat model
-The threat model of passgo assumes there are no attackers on your local machine and it assumes your remote git repository may be malicious.
+The threat model of passgo assumes there are no attackers on your local machine.
+The passgo vault also protects itself from the remote git server by maintaining a keyed integrity hash of the password vault.
+The git server is unable to change site information, decrypt site information, or read passwords.
+Remote git servers can delete commits and changes without being detected when cloning or pulling a passwords vault.
+Fixing this is not possible by any password manager.